Tony Martin (comedian): 2010s

-In 2013, Martin announced via Twitter that he was in the UK working as a co-writer on Ross Noble's new comedy-travelogue program Freewheeling which aired on the UK comedy channel Dave.
+In 2013, Martin announced via Twitter that he was in the UK working as a co-writer on Ross Noble's new comedy-travelogue programme Freewheeling which aired on the UK comedy channel Dave.
 Back home, Martin made a return to live comedy with his show The Yeti opening at the Melbourne Fringe Festival in September 2013.
 In 2015, Martin performed at the Melbourne Fringe with his show The Arse/Elbow Equation which he later performed at Brisbane Arts Theatre in early 2016.

-Martin and writer & editor Sarina Rowell, in 2014, began writing a new sitcom Childproof about a young couple who decide not to have children.
-But after three years of pitching the idea, Martin and Rowell were unable to sell the project to any of the TV networks.
-Instead in September 2017, Martin and comedian Geraldine Quinn recorded the scripts as a live podcast at the Melbourne Fringe Festival and was later downloadable for free.
+In 2014, Martin and writer/editor Sarina Rowell began writing a new sitcom, Childproof, about a couple who decide not to have children.
+But after two years of pitching the idea, they were unable to sell the project to any of the TV networks.
+Instead, in September 2017, Martin and comedian Geraldine Quinn recorded the scripts as a live podcast at the Melbourne Fringe Festival, later downloadable for free.
+Childproof was subsequently named Best Comedy Podcast at the 2018 Australian Podcast Awards.

-In May 2016, Martin joined the Breakfast show on Nova 100, initially as a temporary replacement for regular co-host Sam Pang, but he currently appears weekly as a guest co-host.
-Since 2017, Martin has also appeared as a regular co-host on Ed Kavalee's T.E.A.M Effort podcast. and has been a guest vocalist for Damian Cowell's Disco Machine, appearing on both the latter's self-titled 2015 album and their 2017 album Get Yer Dag On.
-Martin's first novel Deadly Kerfuffle was published by Affirm Press in October 2017.
+From 2015, Martin was a guest vocalist for Damian Cowell's Disco Machine, appearing on their self-titled 2015 album, their 2017 album Get Yer Dag On, and 2021's Only The Shit You Love.
+In May 2016, he joined the Nova 100 breakfast show Chrissie, Sam & Browny, initially as a temporary replacement for regular co-host Sam Pang, and then as a weekly guest co-host until the show ended in December 2022.
+Since 2016, Martin has also appeared as a regular co-host on Ed Kavalee's T.E.A.M Effort podcast, His first novel Deadly Kerfuffle was published by Affirm Press in October 2017.
 In May 2018, Martin & producer Matt Dower began releasing a new fortnightly comedy podcast Sizzletown which by mid-August had achieved over 160,000 downloads.
+Sizzletown won Best Comedy Podcast and Outstanding Podcast Production at the 2019 Australian Podcast Awards.

+From 2017, Martin has been a regular panelist on comedy game show Have You Been Paying Attention?, and from 2018 to 2022, was the official announcer for the TV Week Logie Awards.

+2020s

+In 2022, Martin produced and directed the web series Shut Up, written by Sarina Rowell and starring Debra Lawrance and Celia Pacquola.
+In 2023, he was a staff writer on Aunty Donna's Coffee Cafe.

+In 2024, Damian Cowell and Martin formed the electropop duo Arseless Chaps.
+In 2025, he performed at the Adelaide Fringe and toured with his show Gasbag.